 This increases the likelihood that you’re placing the right person into the right role and helps you avoid missing out on great talent that maybe was applying for a different vacancy but showed up to be a great fit for a technical support agent.

 To make the most of your recruitment data, you need to be able to extract actionable insights in an easy manner, and this means that you need a consistent and reliable way to collect and analyze it.

 Our platform offers real-time data through a series of out-of-the-box dashboards, but you can create your own reports as well if you want to track specific KPIs.

-Among others, we enable recruitment teams to easily interpret candidate experience metrics, matching scores – both as aggregated data and per individual candidate profile, D&I metrics, sourcing insights and so on.
+Among others, we enable recruitment teams to easily interpret candidate experience metrics, matching scores – both as aggregated data and per individual candidate profile, D&I metrics, sourcing insights, and so on.

 Offer an amazing candidate experience

-If the misaligned expectations of candidates and their poor understanding of the roles is causing such high attrition rates in this industry, it’s clear that this part of your hiring strategy shouldn’t be overlooked when building your digital transformation plan.
+If the misaligned expectations of candidates and their poor understanding of the roles are causing such high attrition rates in this industry, it’s clear that this part of your hiring strategy shouldn’t be overlooked when building your digital transformation plan.

-For contact centers, we typically recommend using the live chat support simulation assessment, as this not only gives the applicant a realistic job preview, but also helps recruiters assess the most important skills needed for a contact center agent.
+For contact centers, we typically recommend using the live chat support simulation assessment, as this not only gives the applicant a realistic job preview but also helps recruiters assess the most important skills needed for a contact center agent.

 To address your volume hiring challenges and optimize your processes, you need both a solid recruitment strategy and the right tools to implement it.

-At Harver, we help contact centers to digitally transform their recruitment process by offering them an end-to-end hiring solution that solves the major challenges of volume hiring.
+At Harver, we help contact centers digitally transform their recruitment process by offering them an end-to-end hiring solution that solves the major challenges of volume hiring.